vbmehta/PersonalPreso2022/PersonalPreso.md

 ---
 # My Driving Force

-### Driving force - Technology
+ Driving force - Technology
+&nbsp;

-### Reason – I started Career at Helpdesk Engineer, but in my journey I got opportunity to work all different technology EMC VMware Backup Cisco & Cloud.
+ Reason – I started Career at Helpdesk Engineer, but in my journey I got opportunity to work all different technology EMC VMware Backup Cisco & Cloud.

 ----
 # My thoughts on opportunities and challenges

-### I consider all Challanges are opportunity to demonstrate and develop
+ I consider all Challanges are opportunity to demonstrate and develop &nbsp;

-## **_whenever there is a challenge there is also an opportunity to face it , to demonstrate and develop our will and determination **_	- Dalai Lama
+**_whenever there is a challenge there is also an opportunity to face it , to demonstrate and develop our will and determination **_	- Dalai Lama
+&nbsp;

-### Standard Charter – Switch Migration success story
+Standard Charter – Switch Migration success story

 ---

 # Last 12 months Achievements & Impact on Business
-#### I had been taking care of some key Accounts
+ I had been taking care of some key Accounts
 - #### MLB
 - #### Brixmor
 - #### Fanduel
-### I added one more key accounts to my profile
+I added one more key accounts to my profile
 - ####  Roblox

-  ### Impact – I play small role with help of an amazing team, but it has a bigger impact on business
+   Impact – I play small role with help of an amazing team, but it has a bigger impact on business
 ---
 # Top professional accomplishment in the last 12 months

-## HYCU on job training
+- HYCU on job training
-## MLB – Avamar to HYCU migration
+- MLB – Avamar to HYCU migration
-## Managing MLB HYCU Environment along with team
+- Managing MLB HYCU Environment along with team
-## Roblox PMV's every week
+- Roblox PMV's every week

 ---
 #   Value added to the business over the last 12 months

-## “We see our customer as invited guest to a party , and we are the hosts.
-Its is our job to make the customer experience a little bit better” -- Jeff Bezos
+**_“We see our customer as invited guest to a party , and we are the hosts.
+Its is our job to make the customer experience a little bit better” -- Jeff Bezos**_
+&nbsp;

-### There is direct relation of customer to business, being consistent Productive and supportive team member , our team ensure to keep our customer happy, which eventually got all the key customer's contract renewed for next 12 months
+There is direct relation of customer to business, being consistent Productive and supportive team member , our team ensure to keep our customer happy, which eventually got all the key customer's contract renewed for next 12 months

 ---